 It will create an XML sitemap with the pages that you don’t need indexed, such as robots.txt, automatically blocked.
 Then you can submit this to Google with no more than another button press.

 Alternatively, you could create an HTML sitemap.
 It’s a bit different from XML sitemaps, which are more Google-friendly (whereas HTML ones are user-friendly).
 In some cases, it can be beneficial to use both types at the same time.

-You can easily generate an HTML sitemap with a WordPress plugin, such as HTML Page Sitemap.
+You can easily generate an HTML sitemap with a WordPress plugin, such as Simple Sitemap.